Overnight crash on I-176 exit ramp leaves driver in critical condition

 Cumru Police say just after 1 a.m., a truck carrying hot tar lost control and overturned while exiting north I-176 at Route 724.
 The tar flowed into the cab of the truck and badly burned the driver, who was taken to Reading Hospital in critical condition.

-Traffic is unable to exit from I-176 North onto Route 724, and all motorists must continue to Route 422.
-Southbound I-176 traffic is able to access Route 724 but must use the westbound exit.

-Officials say westbound traffic on Route 724 is being detoured onto Gilbraltar Road in Robseon Township, prior to the I-176 interchange.
-All eastbound traffic on Route 724 is being detoured at I-176 and must enter the highway either northbound or southbound.

-Police say road crews were hoping to be done around 8 a.m., but they had to go pick up additional equipment, delaying the cleanup.
+Police say road crews were hoping to have everything wrapped up by 8 a.m., but they had to go pick up additional equipment, delaying the cleanup.